nashvegasnate/ASSIGNMENT-Firebase-Pinterest/README.md

 * When your user is **logged out** they should see the navbar with only a brand.
 And an h1 on the page that says PINTEREST (make a `home` component for this)
 * When your user is logged in they should see a navbar with a brand and a logout button and an H1 on the page that says Boards (make a `boards` component for this)

-### Part 2: READ
-#### Setup
-* Create some json data
-* Import that data into firebase

 #### User Stories
-* As a user, when I am logged in and the page loads, I should see all the boards that belong to me.
+* When the user logs in, they can see all the boards that belong to the user.

-* As a user, when I click on one of my boards, I should see a single board view that shows all pins for that board.
+* When the user clicks on a board, they will see a single board view that shows all pins for that board.

-* As a user, when I am on the single board view, there should be some way to go back to all my boards.

-### Part 3: DELETE
+* The user can then switch back to see all their boards from the single board view.

-* As a user, I should be able to delete a pin from one of my boards.
+* The user can delete a pin from one of the user's boards.

-* As a user, I should be able to delete one of my boards.
+* The user can delete one of the user's boards.

-* As a user, when I delete one of my boards all pins that were on that board should be deleted as well.
+* The user can delete one of the user's boards and all pins on that board will be deleted as well.

-### Part 4: CREATE
-* As a user, I should be able to create a new pin.
+* The user can create a new pin.

-* As a user, I should be able to create a new board.
+* The user can create a new board.

-### Part 5: UPDATE
-* As a user, I should be able to change which board a pin belongs to.
+* The user can change which board a pin belongs to.

-### Part 6: Deploy and Readme
-* As a user I should be able to use your app on the internet - it should be deployed using Netlify.

-* As a developer, I want to see an amazing README for this project.